henri123lemoine/life-logging/README.md

 # Life-Logging

-Life-Logging is a Rust-based continuous audio recording service that captures and serves the most recent audio data.
+Life-Logging is a Rust-based project for life-logging.
+It involves a continuous audio recording service that captures and serves the most recent audio data.
+This project is intended to be used for personal use.

 ## Features